HubSpot Video

 In this episode we discuss the issues businesses are facing, and how to overcome them.
 Joining in the conversation from Blick Rothenberg is Mark Abbs, partner and head of the Global Mobility team and Alan Tam, Global Mobility Partner.
 Our guest is Harvey Perkins, director of HRUX - a company which focuses on delivering technology solutions for clients with complex tax and related issues.

-Globaly Remote Working - work from anywhere
+Globally Remote Working – work from anywhere

 Watch our two part video series featuring Global Mobility Partner Alan Tam and Blick Rothenberg's HR Director Claire Hammond as they discuss the opportunities and challenges of globally remote working.